opplatek/amazon-s3-backup/README.md

 All the information about the uploaded backup is stored in manifest file which help us to avoid unecessary compressing of directories already uploaded before.

 ### Main workflow
-1. Decide on which directories to backup
+1. Decide on which directories to backup.
-2. Download manifest file if exists
+2. Download manifest file if exists.
-3. Compare directory size with manifest
+3. Compare directory size with manifest.
-4. If the sizes are different, compress the directory
+4. If the sizes are different, compress the directory.
-5. Upload the compressed directory archive
+5. Upload the compressed directory archive.
-6. Store the information about the upload to manifest
+6. Store the information about the upload to manifest.
-7. Upload manifest and script
+7. Upload manifest and script.
-8. Clean
+8. Clean.

 ### Lifecycle rules
 1. By default, upload goes to --storage-class STANDARD.